Introduction

 It is time we acknowledge that the organisational memory is also fragile, and we need to actively preserve it to reduce the associated risks.

-When there are no clear and documented processes for staff to reference and guide their decisions it provides fertile ground for inconsistent work practices and does not align the perceived expectations of or on staff.
+When there are no clear, documented processes for staff to reference and guide their decisions, it provides fertile ground for inconsistent work practices and does not align with the perceived expectations of or for staff.

-Losing knowledge affects how Council govern, manage, operate and communicate.
-This affects not only internal staff but the whole community and gradually reduces Council’s ability to provide agreed Levels of Service.
+Losing knowledge affects how the Council govern, manages, operates and communicates.
+This affects not only internal staff but the whole community and gradually reduces the Council’s ability to provide agreed Levels of Service.

-The lack of documented processes encourage staff to work in isolation.
-By defining and documenting a process provides a medium of linking different actions together enabling staff to better understand how their actions impact on others e.g. design/sub division decisions has a lifecycle implication as Council must maintain vested assets and or deal with issues that may not have been identified at the time of subdivision.
+The lack of documented processes encourages staff to work in isolation.
+Defining and documenting a process provides a means of linking different actions together, enabling staff to understand better how their actions impact others.
+For example, design/subdivision decisions have a lifecycle implication, as Council must maintain vested assets and/or deal with issues that may not have been identified at the time of subdivision.

 “We are drowning in information but starved for knowledge” – John Naisbitt